 2.3 Sauk County public libraries are encouraged to prepare invoices for services provided to residents from adjacent counties.

-2.4 The Sauk County Library Board in conjunction with SCLS will explore alternative mechanisms for determining equitable funding.
+2.4 The Sauk County Library Board will strive to be an active partner in determining alternative mechanisms for equitable funding.

-GOAL 3: Continue funding for a designated library to provide administrative support to the county library board and to coordinate joint activities of the county libraries.
+GOAL 3: Continue funding for a designated library to provide administrative support to the Sauk County Library Board and to coordinate joint activities of the Sauk County Library Directors.

 BACKGROUND INFORMATION

-The Sauk County Library Board has no access to county secretarial services; instead, the Board contracts with one library in the county to provide needed administrative support and to comp
+The Sauk County Library Board has no access to county administrative services; instead, the Board designates one library in the county to provide needed administrative support and to compile annual report data.

-lete the state mandated annual report.

 The designated library also provides desired services to the rest of the libraries in Sauk County.
-These services include, but are not limited to, purchasing Sauk County library cards and distributing them on request, coordinating the distribution of excess South Central In-Demand (SCID) copies of books and DVDs, and representing the libraries at a variety of countywide outreach events.
-To keep abreast of current library needs, these services require regular review and evaluation.
+These services include, but are not limited to, coordinating the distribution of excess South Central In-Demand (SCID) copies of books and DVDs, and representing the libraries at a variety of countywide outreach events.

 IMPLEMENTATION

-3.1 The Sauk County Library Board will by contract allocate county funds to a designated library to allow it to act as a resource library in the capacity required by the Sauk County Library Board and member libraries
+3.1 The Sauk County Library Board will allocate county funds to a designated library to allow it to act as a resource library in the capacity required by the Sauk County Library Board and member libraries.

-3.2 The Sauk County Library Board and Sauk County libraries will review on a yearly basis the services provided by the designated library for possible changes.
+3.2 The Sauk County Library Board and Library Directors will annually review the services provided by the designated library for possible changes.

 GOAL 4: Maintain funding assistance from the county for delivery service.